 - Genuine open door policy and parent engagement.

-- Specialist Early Years curriculum including development of literacy and numeracy skills.
+- Specialist Early Years curriculum development of literacy and numeracy skills.

 Meeting the Needs of Our Early Adolescents